 - Heat oven to 375°F (190°C) with rack set in middle position.
 Line a baking sheet with a wire rack

 - Heat vegetable oil in a 12-inch skillet over medium-high until just before shimmering.
-Add tenderloin, reduce heat to medium and sear until browned on all sides, 8–10 minutes.
+Season tenderloin lightly with salt then add to skillet, reduce heat to medium, and sear until browned on all sides, 8–10 minutes.
 Transfer tenderloin to a plate and let cool slightly.

-- Combine sugar, chili powder, ginger, rosemary, garlic, pepper, salt, paprika, cinnamon, and nutmeg; set aside.
+- For the rub, combine sugar, salt, pepper, chili powder, rosemary, garlic, paprika, ginger, cinnamon, and nutmeg; set aside.

 - Rub spice mixture all over tenderloin; transfer to prepared baking sheet.

-- Roast tenderloin until a thermometer inserted in the center register 145°F (62.7°C), 15–20 minutes.
-Loosely cover tenderloin with foil and let rest 10 minutes.
+- Roast tenderloin until a thermometer inserted in center registers 142°F (61°C), 15–20 minutes.
+Remove from oven and loosely tent with foil; let rest 10 minutes before slicing and serving.

 Notes